seven-phases-max/less.curious/articles/rbgi.md

 **Note (2017-04-29)**: This article was only about cleaning up the particular Bootstrap 3 code.
-But in general, this is **not** how I recommend to make implement these things if you're writing your grid stuff from scratch (see https://github.com/less/less.js/issues/2702#issuecomment-144810471 for a few examples).
+In general, this is **not** how I recommend to make implement these things if you're writing your grid stuff from scratch (see https://github.com/less/less.js/issues/2702#issuecomment-144810471 for a few examples).

 ---